-Mr. Burian has played an integral role in several of the company's key initiatives, including the unprecedented, three-year Transformation of the Madison Square Garden arena and the company’s partnerships with Azoff MSG Entertainment, Tribeca Enterprises and Brooklyn Bowl Las Vegas.
-He also helped drive the company’s purchase and reinvention of the Forum in Inglewood, CA; its acquisition of the Westchester Knicks, a new NBA D-League basketball franchise; and, its $500 million revolving credit facility.
-Mr. Burian joined MSG in January 2010 and, in his first year, was a key contributor to the company’s successful spin-off from Cablevision Systems Corporation.
+From 2010 to 2015, Mr. Burian worked at the predecessor company, which included the assets of both MSG Networks Inc. and MSG.
+During his six years with the former The Madison Square Garden Company, he played an integral role in the company's key initiatives, including the unprecedented, three-year Transformation of the Madison Square Garden arena and the company’s partnerships with Azoff MSG Entertainment, Tribeca Enterprises and Brooklyn Bowl Las Vegas.
+He also helped drive the company’s purchase and reinvention of the Forum in Inglewood, CA; and its acquisition of the Westchester Knicks.
+In 2014, Mr. Burian led the sale of the company's Fuse music television network and, in his first year with the former The Madison Square Garden Company, was a key contributor to its successful spin-off from Cablevision Systems Corporation.

-Prior to joining Cablevision, Mr. Burian was an associate with the law firm of Davis Polk & Wardwell, specializing in mergers and acquisitions, and served in both their New York and London offices.
+Before joining Cablevision, Mr. Burian was an associate with the law firm of Davis Polk & Wardwell, specializing in mergers and acquisitions, and served in both their New York and London offices.
 In 1995, he served as a law clerk for then Deputy President (and later President) Aharon Barak of the Supreme Court of Israel in Jerusalem.

 Mr. Burian holds a doctorate of jurisprudence from Yale Law School and received his Bachelor of Arts in economics from Yeshiva University in New York, where he graduated summa cum laude.
 Mr. Burian lives in Westchester with his wife and four children.